Anku5hk/Programmers_guide_to_Python/main.md

 print(sorted(my_list)) # [1,2,3,5]
 print(sorted(my_tuple, reverse=True)) # [5, 3, 2, 1]
 ```
 * enumerate(): Returns a iterable object given a list, each item is a tuple and has (index, value) per item.
-Index is in range from 0-length and value is item from the list. enumerate() function returns a enumerate object which is iterable but Indexing/slicing is not supported.
+Index is in range from 0-length of the list and value is item from the list. enumerate() function returns a enumerate object which is iterable but Indexing/slicing is not supported.
 ```Python
 my_list = [100,200,500,100]
 # returns a iterable object